The Commonwealth's Appropriation Framework - An Introduction

-- other unique circumstances exist which would be difficult to accommodate in annual appropriation Bills.
+- other unique circumstances exist which would be difficult to accommodate in annual Appropriation Bills.

-A special account is an appropriation mechanism that notionally sets aside an amount within the CRF to be expended for specific purposes.
+A special account is an appropriation mechanism that notionally sets aside an amount that can be expended for specific purposes.
 The amount of appropriation that may be drawn from the CRF by means of a special account is limited to the balance of each special account.
 Special accounts are not bank accounts.
-However, amounts forming part of the balance of a special account may be held in the Official Public Account, an agency official bank account, partly in both.
+Amounts forming part of the balance of a special account may be held in various ways, such as in the Official Public Account, an agency official bank account, or partly in both.

-A special account can be established either by the Finance Minister making a determination under section 20 of the FMA Act, or by enabling legislation as recognised under section 21 of the FMA Act.
+A special account can be established either by the Finance Minister making a determination under section 20 of the FMA Act, or by legislation as recognised under section 21 of the FMA Act.
 A special account determination made by the Finance Minister is a legislative instrument.
-Both a determination (for a section 20 special account) and enabling legislation (for a section 21 special account) are considered by the Parliament before becoming law.
-The appropriation authority to draw money from the CRF is section 20 or 21 of the FMA Act, as relevant – rather than the determination or the enabling legislation.
+Both a determination (for a section 20 special account) and legislation (for a section 21 special account) are considered by the Parliament before becoming law.
+The appropriation authority to draw money from the CRF is section 20 or 21 of the FMA Act, as relevant – rather than the determination or the legislation.

 Special accounts may be established when it is clear that other types of appropriations are not suitable.
-For example, there may be a need for increased transparency, including where activities are jointly funded with other governments.
+For example, there may be a need for specific transparency, including where activities are jointly funded with other governments.
 They may also be used for public money that is not held on account of the Commonwealth.

 The determination or Act that establishes a special account specifies the purposes for which the special account may be debited.
 The establishing determination, and in most cases the establishing Act, also identifies the types of receipts that may be credited to increase the balance of the special account.